Table of Contents

 A Note on Motorbikes

 If you're a very confident driver who understands the hectic conditions of Asian roads, go ahead and enjoy renting a motorbike.
-But, I would say that this is definitely a more risky mode of transport!
+But I would say this is a more risky mode of transport!

 You'll also need to ensure that you have an international driver's license as a foreigner who wants to drive in Bali.